-It has long been proven that music student have better academic performance.
+It has long been proven that music students have better academic performance.

-Research has been shown that serious study of music actually builds more circuits, neurons, unique "data structures" that strengthen the brain for all academic subjects.
-Einstein credits his abilities on learning violin as a young child.
+Research has shown that serious study of music actually builds more circuits, neurons, and unique "data structures" that strengthen the brain for all academic subjects.
+Einstein credits his abilities in learning violin as a young child.

 Clearly, giving your child serious music lessons is a great gift, as well as being a great gift for oneself.